 A Town of Tents

-As can be imagined, everybody’s experiences differed from the next party.
+As can be imagined, each party’s experiences differed from the next.
 Even within a party, the conditions at sea fluctuated on an intra-daily basis let alone between days.
-During the morning until 10am, the prevailing wind was offshore whereas in the late afternoon it was inshore.
+During the morning until 10am, the prevailing wind was usually offshore whereas in the late afternoon it was onshore.
 Another leading Settler, Thomas Philipps, described his trip and subsequent experiences as follows:

 “We sat in our boat about five minutes outside the breakers.
 When the signal was hoisted, I trod the soil of my adopted country.
 We walked up to the Government House, a neat thatched cottage, and I was introduced to Captain Moresby.

 About fifty tents which had come in the Northampton, had been hastily pitched and had she not arrived, we should have been obliged to stay on board.
 By moonlight we spread our bed clothes on our trunks and prepared for rest.
 Capt.
 Moresby and Mr. Ellis and Capt.
 Cloete (who acts in Col. Wane’s absence) came up to us.
 They offered every assistance to us and to all, walking thro’ the rows of tents, till 10 o’clock at night to see all wants supplied.
 I had a spare tent for my sheep.
 We lay down with our clothes on like so many sheep in a pen.
 Our camp was not many 100 yards from the beach, from which I was separated by a Sand Hill.
 The moon shone bright as day.
 The camp beneath me, a few tents with an unextinguished fire by them, the sea rolling, and the ships in the Bay reminded me of the scenes I had often painted to myself of an invading Army.

 According to Eleanor Lorimer, “the town of tents described by Philipps was set up to the north of the landing place, where Russell Road and Main Street now intersect.”